Restream/redmine_attach_by_url/README.md

             git clone git://github.com/nodecarter/redmine_attach_by_url.git plugins/redmine_attach_by_url

-2. Run the following command to install the delayed_job gem:
+2. Run the following commands to update the Gemfile.lock file and install the delayed_job gem:

+        rm Gemfile.lock
         bundle install

 3. This plugin requires a migration.
 Run the following command to upgrade your database (make a database backup before):